First Federal Savings and Loan Association Building: History

 First Federal Savings and Loan Association was incorporated in December 1933, and it was one of the financial institutions in the city that survived the Great Depression.
 They began leasing the Lane Building in 1936 and purchased it three years later.
 Their operating budget grew from $5,487 in 1935 to $287,776 in 1941, and its assets from $14.8 million in 1947 to $53.5 million in 1959.
 They were primarily focused on financing new home construction and purchases, as well as capitalizing Davenport's growth in the mid-20th century.
 By 1966 when this building was completed, First Federal was the largest Savings and loan association in eastern Iowa and western Illinois.
 The three-story Modern movement building was designed by William F. Cann of the Bank Building and Equipment Corp. of St. Louis.
 It was built at the same location of their previous building.
-This was one of the first and most architecturally significant modern buildings in Davenport.
+This is one of the first and most architecturally significant modern buildings in Davenport.
 First Federal opened their first branch location on the north side of town in 1968.

 The savings and loan reorganized as First Federal Savings Bank in 1993.
 It was folded into Mercantile Bank two years later.
 Mercantile moved their downtown headquarters in 1997, and this building was converted into an office building.
 It was vacated in 2015.
 The building has been connected to the neighboring First Midwest building to create a new urban campus for Scott Community College.
 Saratoga Capital Group of St. Louis designed the new campus.
 Renovation of the First Federal building was completed in time for classes to begin in January 2018.

 Architecture

 The exterior of the reinforced concrete structure is clad in white Vermont marble.
 It represents a move away from the transparent “glass box” design and toward the use of mass, form and masonry cladding.
-A unique feature of the building was its original drive-thru window.
+A unique feature of the building was its original drive-through window.
 The entrance was off Main Street on the west side of the building, and the customer would literally drive through the building and eventually exit onto West Third Street.
-The interior drive-thru was eliminated when the building was renovated in 1975, and a new drive-thru was built onto the east side.
+The interior drive-through was eliminated when the building was renovated in 1975, and a new drive-through was built onto the east side.
 The mezzanine in the former financial services hall was eliminated in a 2002 building project when new office space was created.
 The conversion of the building into a college facility in 2018 left the exterior intact while reconfiguring the interior.
 Inspiration for the renovation project came from the Learning Commons at the University of Iowa.